 - The usual course of supervisor/pupil interactions and the pupils' own court experiences.
-Inevitably, how one should work with others will be demonstrated, addressed and reflected on; - An introduction to the expectations of professionalism given to pupils on induction by the Chairman of the Recruitment Committee; - Compulsory Equality & Diversity and Cyber Awareness (IT Security) training delivered on induction; - Requiring Pupils to become familiar with chambers' Equality & Diversity Policy and the annexes thereto; and - The requirement for pupils to read and familiarise themselves with the Code of Conduct.
+Inevitably, how one should work with others will be demonstrated, addressed and reflected on; - An introduction to the expectations of professionalism given to pupils on induction by the Chair of the Pupillage Recruitment Committee; - Compulsory Equality & Diversity and Cyber Awareness (IT Security) training delivered on induction; - Requiring Pupils to become familiar with chambers' Equality & Diversity Policy and the annexes thereto; and - The requirement for pupils to read and familiarise themselves with the Code of Conduct.

-Further, to ensure compliance of any aspect is not overlooked, in the course of formal assessments, at the Training Review Meeting and the Final Review Meeting, supervisors and the Head of Pupillage will take steps to ensure that the fulfilment of these criteria is addressed and documented.
+Further, to ensure compliance of any aspect is not overlooked, in the course of formal assessments, at the Training Review Meeting and the Final Review Meeting, supervisors and the Chair of the Pupillage Recruitment Committee will take steps to ensure that the fulfilment of these criteria is addressed and documented.